ForwardFinancing/forwardfinancing.github.io/_posts/2018-12-20-so-long-and-thanks.md

 but it was not pulling the correct data from some applications.
 Then another week of struggle passed until I realized that the backend logic was already done in a separate part of the app - until that point,I didn't know I could have felt this demoralized and plain dumb for not seeing it sooner.

 However, I found a silver lining after going through this process: I had dug a lot deeper into the app than I would have if I were to find the pre-existing function initially, getting quite familiar with the app's object relations, MVC design, as well as discovering the nuances of Ruby.
-I would do it better the second time around, but that's exactly what experience is.
+I would do it better the second time around, but that's exactly what experience is for.

 # The `end`...
 Or Not